true-north-engineering/helm-file-utils-docs/menu/about-tn.md

 permalink: /about-tn
 ---

-Mi smo True North.
+We are True North.

-Radimo consulting, servisne te product development projekte za domaće i strane klijente.
+We provide IT consulting, services and product development to our clients.
-Mlada smo, technology-driven software & AI kompanija, fokusirana na cloud-native razvoj te dizajn modernih distribuiranih enterprise sustav.
+We are a young, technology-driven software & AI company, focused on cloud-native development and deisgning modern distributed enterprise systems.

-U True North-u spajamo software engineering i analizu podataka, te vodimo naše klijente kroz transformacijske i modernizacijske projekte kako bi ih pripremili za budućnost koja dolazi.
-Također, volimo Kubernetes u svim varijantama; bilo u public cloud okolinama kao što su AWS/GCP/IBMCloud/etc. ili on premise, a poprilično smo jaki i u DevOps segmentu.
+In True North we connect software engineering and data analysis, in order to prepare our clients for the future and help them become and remain winners of their respective industries.
-Open-source je ugrađen duboko u naš DNA te sudjelujemo na raznim tech konferencijama kao predavači, volonteri i organizatori.
+Also, we love Kubernetes whether in public cloud environments like AWS/GCP/IBMCloud/etc. or on premise, and we are pretty great at DevOps side of the story.
+Open-source is embedded deeply in our DNA.
-Naš tim se sastoji od iskusnih, battle-tested konzultanata i arhitekata koji su prošli kroz raznorazne izazovne projekte u različitim industrijama.
+Our team consists of well experienced, battle-tested consultants and architects that love to participate at tech conferences as speakers, volunteers or organizers.

-No ovo sve je samo dio price, a više o nama možete saznati na našoj stranici: [true-north.hr](https://www.true-north.hr/).
+If you are interested to learn more about us - visit us at [true-north.hr](https://www.true-north.hr/).